XICHEN24/Gene_Signature/README.md

 # KnowEnG's Gene Signature Pipeline
  This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Gene Signature Pipeline.

-This pipeline ....
-It will go through the following steps

 * * *
 ## How to run this pipeline with Our data